-Contacting your local IRS office.
-Keep in mind, many questions can be answered on IRS.gov without visiting an IRS Taxpayer Assistance Center (TAC).
+Contacting your local TAC.
+Keep in mind, many questions can be answered on IRS.gov without visiting a TAC.
 Go to IRS.gov/LetUsHelp for the topics people ask about most.
-If you still need help, IRS TACs provide tax help when a tax issue can't be handled online or by phone.
-All TACs now provide service by appointment so you'll know in advance that you can get the service you need without long wait times.
-Before you visit, go to IRS.gov/TACLocator to find the nearest TAC, check hours, available services, and appointment options.
+If you still need help, TACs provide tax help when a tax issue can't be handled online or by phone.
+All TACs now provide service by appointment, so you'll know in advance that you can get the service you need without long wait times.
+Before you visit, go to IRS.gov/TACLocator to find the nearest TAC and to check hours, available services, and appointment options.
 Or, on the IRS2Go app, under the Stay Connected tab, choose the Contact Us option and click on "Local Offices."